 When asked about chiropractic care generally, or vertebral subluxation specifically, it’s very common for our minds to go directly to neck or back pain.
 The average person will almost always connect a physical injury to the presence of vertebral subluxation and the need for chiropractic care, but that is not the only equation.
+Learn more from our chiropractor about how chemical stressors can affect the body.
+If you feel the negative effects of chemical stressors, our chiropractors can help — book a consultation today.

 CAUSES OF SUBLUXATION

 Vertebral subluxation is more simply defined as nerve interference; signals sent from the brain, down the spinal cord and out via nerves to the muscles, organs and glands are being inhibited.
 When this happens it is the presence of vertebral subluxation but it is not always the result of a physical stressor.
 There are actually three causes of subluxation: physical, emotional and chemical.
-Physical stressors are the more obvious: a fall or tumble; repetitive stress injuries sustained during sports or gymnastics; and strains or traumas caused by improper lifting, bending or twisting.
+Physical stressors are more obvious: a fall or tumble; repetitive stress injuries sustained during sports or gymnastics; and strains or traumas caused by improper lifting, bending or twisting.
 These and other physical injuries may result in a vertebral subluxation.

 Emotional stressors are a little less obvious but are easily understood.
 Emotional stress is felt in many ways.
-For instance, when stressed or scared the body will tense up and actually create a physical response to the source of the original emotion.
-Additionally, studies have shown that as an adaptive response to stress, there is a change in the serum level of various hormones including corticotropinreleasing hormone (CRH), cortisol, catecholamines and thyroid hormone.
+For instance, when stressed or scared, the body will tense up and actually create a physical response to the source of the original emotion.
+Additionally, studies have shown that as an adaptive response to stress, there is a change in the serum level of various hormones including corticotropin-releasing hormone (CRH), cortisol, catecholamines and thyroid hormone.
 These changes may be required for the fight or flight response.

 If the stress is prolonged, the hypothalamus will trigger the release of adrenocorticotropic hormone (ACTH) from the anterior pituitary gland.
 This will then stimulate the adrenal cortex to release steroid hormones called corticosteroids.
 Corticosteroids then turn on transcription of certain genes in the nuclei of target cells.